kubermatic/kubermatic/docs/proposals/resource-quotas.md

 - The quotas are enforced(we should block creation of new Machines that would exceed the quota)
 - The resource quotas management will be admin-only.
 - By default, projects will not have a quota, meaning they can use as many resources they want
-- There will be a way to set a default resource quota for all projects
+- There will be a way to set a default resource quota for all projects(separate feature)
 - When a machine is deleted, the quota usage needs to decrease for the project
 - If the quota is exceeded(by lowering the quota under current capacity for example), it is not the responsibility of KKP to remove machines.
 Admins should fix that in communication with the project/user.
 - The storage quota targets just the disk size of the node.
 It will only affect node-local PV storage.